-The Company's passenger traffic in the second quarter of 2020 decreased by 95.2% (first quarter of 2020, decreased by 10.1%) compared to the same period in 2019.
+The Company's passenger traffic for the nine month period ended as of September 30, 2020 decreased by 63.9% compared to the same period in 2019.

 In order to protect liquidity, the Company has carried out financial transactions, such as the use of funds from the Revolving Credit Facility (Revolving Credit Facility) for US \$ 600 million, which have affected its financial assets and liabilities, especially the items of Cash and cash equivalents and other financial liabilities.